Sixth child dies of Strep A infection as scarlet fever cases surge

 The heartbroken parents of youngsters who succumbed to the bug, including Hanna and Muhammad Ibrahim Ali, 4, have paid tribute to their children.

+Symptoms of Strep A include a sore throat, fever and minor skin infections.
+Most infections are relatively mild and may be treated with a full course of antibiotics.

-Occasionally the bacteria may get into the bloodstream and cause a rare illness called invasive group A strep, which is fatal in up to one in 10 cases.
+But occasionally the bacteria may get into the bloodstream and cause a rare illness called invasive group A strep, which is fatal in up to one in 10 cases.

+Rates of this have risen this year, particularly in children under 10.

 The health security agency also says investigations are under way following reports of a rise in lower respiratory tract group A Strep infections in children over the past few weeks, which have caused severe illness.